-GENERAL.
+General.
 It is important to check the inventory very carefully.
 Look in every nook and cranny.
-The factory is usually very careful and pack all that is supposed to come with the yacht.
-However, the workmen who do the packing are skilled at putting things where no body would think to look.
-We have had customers discover parts as much as nine months after the yacht was delivered, and they thought they knew every locker in it.
+The factory is usually very careful and packs all that is supposed to come with the yacht.
+However, the workmen who do the packing are skilled at putting things where nobody would think to look.
+Parts have been discovered several months after the yacht was delivered, and the owners thought they knew every locker in it.

-RIGGING.
-You may find that some sail cutting is necessary as indicated in the list.
-You will be expected to arrange and pay for such things as shortening the foot of a staysail while SOUTHERN OFFSHORE YACHTS will take care of such things as sail slides which may be off-size or major sail modifications should they be necessary.
+Rigging.
+You may find that some sail cutting may be necessary as indicated in the list.
+You will be expected to make arrangements for and pay for such things as adapting the sails to roller furling, and purchase the running rigging.

-ELECTRICAL SYSTEM.
-Make sure that the green bonding wires are connected to all metal parts such as chainplates, through-hulls, and tanks.
+Electrical System.
+Make sure that the bonding wires with green insulation are connected to all metal parts such as chainplates, through-hulls, and tanks.
 Also, be sure to put a zinc on the shaft as this is not done at the factory.
+A 1 1/4" shaft zinc is required and the width may have to be cut down about 1/8" to fit on the exposed portion of shaft.

-PLUMBING SYSTEM.
+Plumbing System.
 The most critical item is the installation of a propane system if this is part of commissioning on your particular yacht.
 This system must be done correctly to insure safety.
 If you are unsure, it would be best to hire professional help.

-MACHINERY SYSTEM.
+Machinery System.
 Most people have never aligned an engine and this is apt to be the most difficult problem.
 Here again, if one cannot do the alignment with confidence, professional help should be obtained.
 The yacht's power train will not be warranted if it is found that a failure was due to misalignment.

-MISCELLANEOUS CHECKS AND INSTALLATIONS.
+Miscellaneous Checks and Installations.
 The most common question is what constitutes minor damage and blemishes.
 A general rule that is loosely applied is that if the damage were too small to be economically reported to an insurance company it would be repaired as part of the commissioning at no extra cost.
 Commissioners build this potential extra work into their estimates for commissioning.
 Some examples of work which would be expected of the commissioning crews (and the owner/commissioner) would be repair of gelcoat scratches, small (say a few inches) gelcoat chips, teak damage which might require minor scarfing, varnish scratches which require revarnishing of say 10 square feet, refinishing minor-scrapes and blemishes on a spar finish.
-Things that would be beyond commissioning and would be covered by SOUTHERN OFFSHORE YACHTS would include structural damage, major dents in spars, blemishes that require a major refinishing job such as repainting the deck.
-Note that these are examples onlyeach situation would have to be dealt with in a case by case basis.
+Things that would be beyond commissioning and should be covered by the dealer would include structural damage, major dents in spars, blemishes that require a major refinishing job such as repainting the deck.
+Note that these are examples only- each situation would have to be dealt with in a case by case basis.

-SEA TRIALS.
-A sea trial must be done with SOUTHERN OFFSHORE YACHTS personnel aboard.
+Sea Trials.
+A sea trial should be done with dealer personnel aboard.
 The commissioning job will be inspected, all systems will be tested, and if the work is deemed satisfactory the warranty coverage will be undertaken.
 If some item(s) are not done properly, the warranty will not apply until satisfactory adjustments are made.

-C. DECOMMISSIONING FOR STORAGE (Winterizing)
+D. Decommissioning for Storage (Winterizing)